InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/RunImageFilterOnRegionOfImage/Documentation.rst

-Run Image Filter On Region Of Image
+Run Image Filter on Region of Image
 ===================================

 .. index::